neurodebian/SciDeployGuide/guide.rst

 Figure out copyright -- institution might be the one to hold it

+Try to use maximally possible permissible license, do not constrain types of usage without real necessity.

+It would be much harder later on to change the license to more permissible; on contrary you can always create a derivative work (effectively simply changing the license of the project if you are core developer) to more restrictive compatible with original license (i.e. go from any GPL-compatible license, such as MIT, BSD to GPL)

 "Which license to choose?"
 [SMC+07]_ , keep in mind DFSG

 ..
 [SMC+07] The Need for Open Source Software in Machine Learning